iamprim0rdial/cyber-security-notes/reverse-shell-notes.md

 - Actions taken after gaining access to a system, such as gathering information, escalating privileges, or maintaining access.

+---

+## More detail about Bind shell Vs Reverse shell

 - ### 1. **Bind Shell**

 - **Definition**: A bind shell listens on a specific port on the victim's machine.
 The attacker connects to this port to gain control.